Gathering Data#

 You can use the DryRunPipeline to check if the correct files will be indexed.
 See Running the crawler to see how to start the file collection.

-, which is called an item in Scrapy parlance.
+For each collected file, the FileSpider class creates a dict, which is called an item in Scrapy parlance.

 This item to sent to the item pipeline for further processing (text extraction, indexing etc.).

-The item created by the FileSpider
+The item created by the FileSpider has a single key called response.
+This key holds the

 Scrapy Response object that was

-obtained when fetching the file via it’s URL (all local files have a URL that starts with file://
+obtained when fetching the file via it’s URL (all local files have a URL that starts with file://).